suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 A counter service tracks a collection of counters with unique identifiers.
-In an MLS context, the counter value is equal to the MLS epoch, and the counter identifier is the MLS group identifier.
+In an MLS context, the counter value is equal to the MLS epoch, and the counter identifier is the MLS group identifier/MLS group name.

 Before a counter can be incremented, it must be locked.
 As part of the lock operation, the caller states what their expected next counter value, which